msalmonse/csv2/json.md

 # Settings

-The settings file is JSON encoded and the following tags are supported:
+The settings file is JSON encoded and the following tags are supported, the data type and default value are shown in parathenses.

 #### colours (Array of Strings)
 The colours to be used to plot the column or row.
 The index, if present, must be included although never used.